 Instead of reaping gold from disrupting core enterprise functions like purchasing or logistics, the core modules of ERP systems, we see generations of tech university graduates banging their heads on walls trying to figure out how to be the next Instagram.

 The most talented developers and designers often simply won’t work on enterprise software.
-After all, you don’t want to work on something you would never use and have no personal connection to, and to make things worse, in the sharing economy we currently live in, no one you know can use or see your work.
+After all, you don’t want to work on something you would never use and have no personal connection to, and to make things worse, in the sharing economy we currently live in, if you’re working on enterprise software features, no one you know can use or see your work.

 Again…What’s in it for me?

-VCs could also be driving this but instead, they are all chasing buzzwords and trying to back the next Greentech, Fintech, Cloudtech, Socialtech, unicorn.
-Have you ever heard of Enterprisetech or god forbids, ERPtech?
-Those terms are blasphemy on planet startup.
+VCs could also be driving this but instead, they are all chasing buzzwords and trying to find the next AI-tech, Greentech, Fintech, Martech, or Socialtech unicorn to fund.
+Have you ever heard of Enterprisetech or God forbid, ERPtech?
+Those terms are blasphemy on Planet Startup.

 So if it’s looking impossible for enterprise vendors to break the status quo, and the startup scene is too busy chasing shiny unicorns running in the wild, how do we move forward?